icons8/pichon-docs/docs/pichon-macOS.md

 # Pichon for macOS

 This is an article on how to use our **desktop app Pichon on macOS**.
-You might be a completely new user or an experienced one – it's still a good idea to check this tutorial out since Pichon has a lot to offer.
+You might be a completely new user or an experienced one – it's still a good idea to check this tutorial out, since Pichon has a lot to offer.

 ## Installation